sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/rebuild-corrupt-postgres-indexes.md

     pg_class t,
     pg_class i,
     pg_index ix,
-    pg_attribute a
+    pg_attribute a,
+    pg_namespace n
 where
     t.oid = ix.indrelid
     and i.oid = ix.indexrelid
+    and n.oid = i.relnamespace
     and a.attrelid = t.oid
     and a.attnum = ANY(ix.indkey)
     and t.relkind = 'r'
+    and n.nspname = 'public'
     and ix.indcollation != oidvectorin(repeat('0 ', ix.indnkeyatts)::cstring)
 order by stmt;

+-- We want to start by reindexing system catalog indexes which may have been affected. reindex (verbose) system sg;

--- This is the output of the above query for the codeintel db.
+-- This is the output of the above index listing query for the codeintel db.
 -- We execute each of these sequentially until the first failure, most likely -- due to duplicates, at which point we must delete those duplicates before -- trying again.
 You can find an example duplicate deletion query at the -- bottom of this file.
 After deleting those duplicates, just resume the index -- rebuilding from where we left off, commenting out or deleting the previouse -- reindex statements.
+--
+-- We prefer to reindex explicit indexes rather that the whole database in order -- to allow resuming where we left off after encountering a duplicates error and -- fixing it.

 reindex (verbose) index lsif_data_definitions_pkey;
 reindex (verbose) index lsif_data_documentation_mappings_pkey;